Banging Toolbox

 When shopping for a heavy-duty model, the most important factors to consider are air pressure/volume and electrical requirements.
 Many compressors that have enough power for heavy-duty applications will probably require 220V, so make sure that the circuit can handle it without tripping the breaker.

-#1 Best value builders portable compressor
+#1 Finest value carpenters portable compressor

 This innovative design results in higher air output and overall better performance with much less noise than other air compressors.